sandbox-pokhara/disk-cleanup/README.md

-# DUB
+# Disk-Cleanup

-Dub monitors disk usage, sends alerts to a Discord webhook when the available disk space falls below a specified threshold, and performs cleanup operations to free up space.
+Disk-Cleanup monitors disk usage, sends alerts to a Discord webhook when the available disk space falls below a specified threshold, and performs cleanup operations to free up space.

 ## Features